Biodiversity Park

 Scent and taste

-In the park, you will find various types of flavorful herbs and fragrant flowers.
+In the park, you will find various types of flavourful herbs and fragrant flowers.

 This knowledge can be consciously applied when we combine herbs in the kitchen garden while supporting biodiversity.